 - (1) SARs granted to Mr. Tamlin are compensation for Morguard-related services and are included here for complete disclosure purposes only.
-All compensation related to SARs grants will be paid by Morguard and there is no reimbursement by the Trust for such compensation. - (2) Amounts reflect total 2022 non-equity incentive plan compensation.
+All compensation related to SARs grants will be paid by Morguard and there is no reimbursement by the Trust for such compensation. - (2) All compensation related to Stock Option grants will be paid by Morguard and there is no reimbursement by the Trust for such compensation. - (3) Amounts reflect total 2023 non-equity incentive plan compensation.
 All compensation for Mr. Tamlin was paid by Morguard, and there is reimbursement by the Trust for 66 percent such compensation.